aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartlegendentry/ishidden/_index.md

 ---
 title: ChartLegendEntry.IsHidden
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets a value indicating whether this entry is hidden in the chart legend.
-The default value is false.
+The default value is false in C#
 type: docs
 weight: 20
 url: /net/aspose.words.drawing.charts/chartlegendentry/ishidden/